 Moreover, the course has a strong technical focus and you’ll cover contemporary topics such as:

 - digital forensics

 Taught by leading industry experts, this course will equip you with the capabilities to address the issues and needs of the rapidly growing cyber security sector.

-If you’ve got a law enforcement background but limited advanced IT skills, or if you have an IT background but limited forensic investigations skills, our Master of Cyber Studies and Investigations is ideal.
+Have you got a law enforcement background but limited advanced IT skills?
+Or an IT background but limited forensic investigations skills?
+Then our Master of Cyber Studies and Investigations is ideal.
 This high-impact innovative course offers you specialised theoretical knowledge and practical foundations in cyber investigations.

 More than 80 per cent of Charles Sturt IT students have nominated the dark web unit as their first subject.

 Charles Sturt is one of the leading providers of postgraduate IT and computer science education in the country.
 What’s more, our Australian Graduate School of Policing and Security is a leading provider of postgraduate research and education for professionals in law enforcement, emergency management and security.

 Moreover, our staff are leaders in their fields and have, firstly, significant experience and secondly, academic expertise.
 They include renowned terrorism expert Levi West, major investigations leader Graham Sunderland and cyberwarfare authority Richard Steinnon.

 Help combat the threat of cyberwarfare and respond to cyber security risks and attacks.
 Take your career into the future with Charles Sturt’s cyber security degrees.